-22 Dispute Resolution
+22 Dispute Resolution.

-22.1 Negotiation.
+Negotiation.
 The Parties shall attempt in good faith to settle all disputes arising out of or in connection with this Agreement in an amicable manner.
-Any dispute that is not an Excluded Dispute arising between the Parties relating to, arising out of, or in any way connected with this Agreement, or any term or condition hereof, or the performance by either Party of its obligations hereunder (a "Dispute"), whether before or after expiration or termination of this Agreement, which is not resolved by the Parties within [] days after written notice of such Dispute is first given by one Party to the other Party in writing, will be referred to a senior executive (at Vice President level or above) designated by Merck who are authorized to resolve such Dispute on behalf of their respective companies ("Senior Executives").
-The Senior Executives will meet (or confer by telephone or video conference) within [] days after the end of the initial [] period referred to above, at a time and place acceptable to both Senior Executives. []
+Any dispute that is not an Excluded Dispute arising between the Parties relating to, arising out of, or in any way connected with this Agreement, or any term or condition hereof, or the performance by either Party of its obligations hereunder (a "Dispute"), whether before or after expiration or termination of this Agreement, which is not resolved by the Parties within [\] days after written notice of such Dispute is first given by one Party to the other Party in writing, will be referred to a senior executive (at Vice President level or above) designated by BioLineRx and a senior executive (at Vice President level or above) designated by Merck who are authorized to resolve such Dispute on behalf of their respective companies ("Senior Executives").
+The Senior Executives will meet (or confer by telephone or video conference) within [\] days after the end of the initial [\] period referred to above, at a time and place acceptable to both Senior Executives. [\]